ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/temp_controllers/Lakeshore340.md

 # Lakeshore 340

-The lakeshore 340 is a device used by LET to monitor the temperature of a sample when it is being cooled by a dilution fridge inside the 9T magnet.
+The Lakeshore 340 is a device used by LET to monitor the temperature of a sample when it is being cooled by a dilution fridge inside the 9T magnet.

-This lakeshore has four measurement channels, each of which exposes a temperature and a raw measurement (usually a resistance from a thermocouple).
+This Lakeshore has four measurement channels, each of which exposes a temperature and a raw measurement (usually a resistance from a thermocouple).
 The device supports multiple independent temperature control loops, however, we only use one of these loops.

 The device itself has a large amount of functionality, however, the IOC (and corresponding LabVIEW driver) only expose a fraction of it.
 The functionality exposed by the drivers is:
 - Set and read back a temperature setpoint (it only ever sets and reads back the setpoint for control loop 1).